ellacass/tRNAdb_scripts/README.md

 All processing steps of tRNAs used for tRNAdb

 ### run tRNAscan-SE (v.
 2.0.12)
-Retrieve all initial tRNA candidates from complete archaeal genomes
+Retrieve all initial tRNA candidates from complete archaeal genomes Archaeal mode specifically used for analysis

 ### split each candidate seq identified by tRNAscan
 Prepare to run infernal/cmsearch on each individual fasta of tRNA identified